Edward Carmines

-Edward G. ("Ted") Carmines is an American political scientist, and serves as Distinguished Professor, Warner O. Chapman Professor of Political Science, and Rudy Professor at Indiana University.
-At IU, he directs the Center on American Politics and serves as Director of Research for the Center on Representative Government.
+Edward Graham Carmines (April 2, 1946 – July 7, 2025) was an American political scientist, who served as Distinguished Professor, Warner O. Chapman Professor of Political Science, and Rudy Professor at Indiana University.
+At IU, he directed the Center on American Politics and served as Director of Research for the Center on Representative Government until his retirement in 2025.

-Biography
+Life and career

-Carmines was born in 1946.
+Carmines was born in Hampton, Virginia on April 2, 1946.
 He graduated from Old Dominion University, received his Master's from the College of William & Mary, and earned his PhD at the University at Buffalo.